bhavanvir/CSC-370/README.md

         • Recovery, logging, redundancy, and resilience

 ## Course Objectives And Learning Outcomes
+The objective of the course is to introduce database management systems (DBMS) and the theory behind their design and use.
+There will be an emphasis on how to organize, maintain and retrieve--efficiently, and effectively--information from a DBMS.
+The course will have four main areas of focus:

     • Database design: how can we describe the world in terms of data?
     • Data analysis: how can we answer questions about the world in terms of questions on such data?
     • Concurrency and robustness: how does the database management system (DBMS) allow multiple users to query and modify the same data?
 What happens when there is a system failure?